 A: Basic wheel B: Slim wheel

-You can check out our professional bearings set for your skateboard and your roller skate.
+Lucky you can check out our professional bearings set for your skateboard and your roller skate.

 Or purchase complete set with nuts, speed washers for you ready to ride.